learnk8s/learnk8s.io/src/custom-authentication/content.md

 _Let's test if you can access the LDAP directory from your local machine._

-To do so, you can use the `ldapsearch` command-line tool which allows to make [LDAP Search](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol#Search_and_Compare) requests to an LDAP directory.
+To do so, you can use the `ldapsearch` command-line tool which allows making [LDAP Search](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol#Search_and_Compare) requests to an LDAP directory.

-If you're on macOS, then `ldapsearch` shoud be already installed — if you're on Linux, you can install it with:
+If you're on macOS, then `ldapsearch` should be already installed — if you're on Linux, you can install it with:

 ```terminal|command=1|title=bash
 sudo apt-get install ldap-utils